bderembl/chaocean/runs/README.md

-This file will hep us keep track of all the runs
+This file will help us keep track of all the runs

-The version is important, because it will help us do reproducible runs to get the version, type in your git directory
+Fill out the table below every time you start a run.
+The version is important, because it will help us do reproducible runs.
+To get the version, type in your git directory

 ```
 git rev-parse --short HEAD
 ```